Batura Muztagh

 The Batura Muztagh (بتورا موز تاغ) mountains are a sub-range of the Karakoram mountain range.
-They are located in between central Hunza and upper Hunza (Gojal Valley) in the Hunza District of Gilgit-Baltistan province in northern Pakistan.
+They are located in Passu (Gojal Valley) in the Hunza District of Gilgit-Baltistan region in northern Pakistan.

 They are the westernmost sub-range of the Karakoram, running from Chalt village in Bar Valley in the east to Kampir Dior in the Kurumbar Valley in the west, and they separate the Hindu Raj range from the Karakoram range.
-The Muchu Chhish peak located in this sub-range remains the second highest unclimbed peak in the world.
+The Muchu Chhish peak located in this sub-range remained for many years the second highest unclimbed peak in the world, until its successful summit in 2024 by a Czech team.